a7t0fwa7/val_crypt/README.md

 | `VALCRYPT_NO_FORCEINLINE`                 | disables force inlining                                                                 |

 At the compilation-time `xor` operations are performed on `value`, during run-time the same `xor` operations are performed on `value` again, but based on intrins (SSE/AVX).
-This repository is designed to make it a little more difficult for a reverse engineer to analyze your program, as well as to protect important r-value int constants.
+This repository is designed to make it a little more difficult for a reverse engineer to analyze your program, as well as to protect important int constants.

 ## IDA Pseudocode Output (code from example) - SSE
 ```c